-In total, our law group has over 50 years of experience helping injured clients recover the money they need to move on with their lives.
+Our law group has over 50 years of experience helping victims injured in Tampa construction accidents, medical malpractice cases, Tampa slip and fall accidents, train accidents, workplace accidents, and more.
 We’ve recovered more than $100 million since we opened our doors.

 How Roman Austin Personal Injury Lawyers Can Help With an Assault Injury Claim in Tampa